jamesbrobb/portfolio/src/app/ng/core/analytics/README.md

 - AnalyticsActionsService: `AnalyticsActions` - for config
 - AnalyticsAdaptorService: `AnalyticsAdaptor` - to supply a tracking library specific adaptor
-- AnalyticsHooksService: `AnalyticsHook[]` - Optional - enables a way to configure pre-hooks which run
+- AnalyticsHooksService: `AnalyticsHook[]` - Optional - enables a way to supply/configure pre-hooks which execute before the supplied tracking event is sent

 <br/>